Apprenticeship Information

 Learners will build a portfolio of evidence to demonstrate their occupational competence, supported by our experienced in-house assessors.
 Assessments are conducted every 8 to 10 weeks and can take place face-to-face at the employer’s premises or remotely via our Virtual Learning Environment (VLE), ensuring flexibility and minimal disruption to the workplace.

-The BTEC level 3 foundation diploma is delivered by our qualified BTEC tutors through a day-release model – one day per week during the academic year.
+The BTEC Level 3 Foundation Diploma is delivered by our qualified BTEC tutors through a day-release model – one day per week during the academic year.
 Learners have the option to attend sessions in person at our Barnsley centre or participate remotely from anywhere in England via our VLE.
+The programme supports the development of knowledge and skills relevant to construction support roles, including areas such as estimating, planning, buying and quantity surveying.

 The BTEC qualification includes two examinations over the duration of the course, both of which must be completed at our examination centre in Barnsley.
 One exam is a single-day assessment, while the other spans three days